PsyArticles.com

 Decision-making Made not Born

-May 2007 A study by decision scientists at Carnegie Mellon University and the RAND Corporation published in the May issue of the Journal of Personality and Social Psychology has found that people who do well on a series of decision-making tasks involving hypothetical situations tend to have more positive decision outcomes in their lives.
+A study by decision scientists at Carnegie Mellon University and the RAND Corporation published in the May 2007 issue of the Journal of Personality and Social Psychology found that people who do well on a series of decision-making tasks involving hypothetical situations tend to have more positive decision outcomes in their lives.
 The researchers conclude that the quality of people's lives may be improved by teaching them better decision-making skills.

 The study is important because it shows a relationship between tasks developed to study decision-making errors in psychology labs and decision-making ability in real life.
 It also shows that while competence in decision-making is correlated with both verbal and nonverbal intelligence, it remains a separate skill.

-The study involves 360 people from diverse backgrounds.
+The study involved 360 people from diverse backgrounds.
 Each person completed seven tasks designed to measure 'Adult Decision-Making Competence' - the ability to avoid common decision-making errors.
 Good decision-makers should be able to make choices independently of the way in which information is presented, or framed.
 For example, medication that is 99 percent effective should be judged in the same way if it is described as 1 percent ineffective.

 Participants in the study also completed a survey about controllable life experiences that might indicate poor decision-making.
 Amongst other questions, participants were asked if they: